 To supplement these efforts and proposals, policymakers and consumer organizations can also embark on consumer informational campaigns.
-Experimental evidence suggests that informing consumers about the law can influence their perception.
+Experimental evidence suggests that informing consumers about the law can influence their perceptions.
 Along these lines, consumer educational campaigns may seek to better inform consumers about the practice of misleading oral promises and the risk of trust exploitation.
-Using a variety to smart tools, educational campaigns may endeavor to make related complaints and legal cases more salient to consumers.
-While not an exhaustive list, smart tools may include the use of human narratives and stories (rather than legalese), humoristic clips, comics, social media, celebrities and influencers.
+Using a variety of smart tools, educational campaigns may endeavor to make related complaints and legal cases more salient to consumers.
+A not exhaustive list of such tools includes the use of human narratives and stories (rather than legalese), humoristic clips, comics, social media, celebrities, and influencers.

 Additional educational initiatives may include literacy efforts in schools and local community centers, as well as programs that target or serve marginalized communities.
 Educating consumers will make them less likely to fall prey to such practices, which in turn weakens agents’ motivation to be manipulative.
-Though not an all-inclusive remedy in isolation, raising consumers’ awareness to their rights may prove to be an important piece of the puzzle.
+Though not an ultimate remedy in isolation, raising consumers’ awareness about their rights may prove to play an important role in the efforts to protect them from oral misrepresentations.

-Finally, we doubt the effectiveness and appropriateness of traditional disclosure requirements.
-Consider, for instance, the Federal Trade Commission Used Motor Vehicle Trade Regulation Rule.
-The Rule responded to car dealers notorious false representations, “particularly about the extent of the seller's liability for post-sale problems.”
-Attempting to mitigate this practice, the Rule requires car dealers to conspicuously and clearly warn the customer by stating "IMPORTANT: Spoken promises are difficult to enforce.
+Finally, we are skeptical about the effectiveness and appropriateness of traditional disclosure requirements.
+Consider, for example, the Federal Trade Commission Used Motor Vehicle Trade Regulation Rule.
+The Rule was a response to car dealers’ notorious false representations, “particularly about the extent of the seller's liability for post-sale problems.”
+Attempting to mitigate this practice, the Rule requires car dealers to conspicuously and clearly warn the customer by stating “IMPORTANT: Spoken promises are difficult to enforce.
 Ask the dealer to put all promises in writing.”

-To be sure, this disclosure is drafted in clear and plain language.
-Nonetheless, we suspect that salespeople will be able to find ways to undermine its effectiveness.
-Salespeople may allay consumers by telling them that they should not worry, ensuring them that the fine print is merely a formality, explaining that the terms would not govern the parties’ relationship, or even stating in a meaningless way that the disclosure is an FTC requirement.
-At the end of the day, formalistic approaches such as mandated disclosures may backfire.
-They can provide salespeople with a shield against complaints and a de facto authorization to deceive.
+This disclosure is most decidedly drafted in clear and plain language.
+Nonetheless, we suspect that salespeople can find ways to undermine its effectiveness.
+Salespeople may allay consumers’ concerns by telling them that they should not worry, assuring them that the fine print is merely a formality, explaining that the terms would not govern the parties’ relationship, or even stating in a meaningless way that the disclosure is an FTC requirement.
+Ultimately, formalistic approaches such as mandated disclosures may prove counterproductive by providing salespeople with a shield against complaints and a de facto authorization to deceive.

 Judicial Tools and other ex post Measures

 Efforts to minimize misleading oral deals ex ante are important.
-Yet, they are unlikely to eliminate the practice.
-Despite genuine mitigating efforts, some agents may still employ, at time unintentionally, misleading oral deals.
-This Section details some ex post measures that can be adopted to deal with misleading precontractual oral deals that escapes the preventative policy and regulatory measures specified above.
+Yet they are unlikely to eliminate the practice.
+Despite genuine mitigating efforts, some agents may still employ, at times unintentionally, misleading oral deals.
+This Section details some ex post measures that can be adopted to deal with misleading precontractual oral deals that are not successfully addressed by the preventative policy and regulatory measures specified above.

 First and foremost, the law should not rely on consumers to discipline sellers via legal action.
-Private enforcement is not likely to yield the desired equilibrium.
-As explained, consumers are bad at detecting oral lies.
-Even when they do detect the lie, consumers are unlikely to complain or otherwise initiate legal procedures against firms.
-As repeatedly emphasized, this is especially true where the paper deal contains terms that may silence consumers.
-This, in turn, suggests that public enforcement mechanism should be seriously considered.
+Private enforcement is not likely to yield the desired equilibrium between consumers and sellers.
+As explained, consumers are not good at detecting oral lies.
+Even when they do detect a lie, consumers are unlikely to complain or otherwise initiate legal procedures against firms.
+As repeatedly emphasized, this is especially true when the paper deal contains terms that may silence consumers.
+This, in turn, suggests that public enforcement mechanisms should be seriously considered.
 Accordingly, public agencies and consumer organizations should be allowed to litigate cases on behalf of aggrieved, misled consumers.